timschreiber/timschreiber.github.com/music/_posts/2017-05-13-demo-track-sampler.md

 About a year ago, I started devoting more time to music, and about six months ago, I started writing songs and envisioning an album.
 Recently, I decided to get it all done by the end of the year.

 Today, I reached the milestone of having half the album written and demos recorded.
-There's still a lot to do, but I wanted to get it out there and give the world a sneak peak.
+There's still a lot to do, but I wanted to get it out there and give the world a sneak peak!

 So have a listen: